p0n1/tari-university/src/merged-mining/steady-state-analysis/multi_pow.md

 Consider the dynamic aspects of the hashrate.
 Scale for Myriad.
 Is the block time affected by sudden increase in hash rate.
 This is a dynamic problem.

+These simulations will pave the way for secondary study which would encompass adjusting difficulty dynamically.

 - alpha trimmed mean
 - linearly weighted moving average (LWMA)